Female pattern hair loss

-Once started, treatment needs to continue for at least six months before the effects are seen, and it is important not to stop treatment without discussing it with your doctor first.
+Once started, treatment needs to continue for at least six months before the benefits can be assessed, and it is important not to stop treatment without discussing it with your doctor first.
 Long term treatment is usually necessary to sustain the benefits.

 Cosmetic camouflages include coloured hair sprays to cover thinning areas on the scalp, hair bulking fibre powder, and hair wigs.
 Hair transplantation for FPHL is becoming more popular although not everyone is suitable for this procedure.